Lin Hu (general)

-Lin Hu (林虎 (Lín Hǔ); 26 December 1927 – 3 March 2018) was a Chinese aviator, fighter pilot and lieutenant general of the People's Liberation Army Air Force (PLAAF).
+Lin Hu (林虎 (Lín Hǔ); 26 December 1927 – 3 March 2018) was a Chinese fighter pilot and lieutenant general of the People's Liberation Army Air Force (PLAAF).
 Born to a Russian mother and a Chinese father, he was orphaned at a young age.
 Lin joined the Eighth Route Army to fight in the Second Sino-Japanese War before he turned 11.
 After the Second World War, he was trained as a fighter pilot and fought in the Korean War and the Second Taiwan Strait Crisis.
 He served as deputy commander of the PLA Air Force from 1985 to 1994 and attained the rank of lieutenant general in 1988.

 Early life

 Lin Hu was born on 26 December 1927 in Harbin, Heilongjiang province.
 His father, originally from Zhaoyuan, Shandong province, moved to Harbin.
 There he met Lin's mother, a Russian woman, who gave birth to three children.
 Lin was the middle child, with an older sister and a younger brother.
 When Lin Hu was just a few years old, his father froze to death in a winter night after falling asleep on a coal train.
 Soon afterward, his mother and brother both fell ill and died.
 Orphaned at a young age, he was adopted by a family surnamed Lin and was given the name Lin Gensheng (林根生).
 His sister was adopted by a different family.